LEARNAcademy/syllabus/javascript/intro.md

 Manipulating data is a key component of creating logic in programming.
 It is often necessary to store and label the information in a container called a **variable**.
 Just like in algebra, variables are placeholders for the values they are assigned.
 To create a variable in JavaScript we need four things:

 1. Variable declaration
-   - In JavaScript, when creating a variable we need to announce to the program our intent.
+   In JavaScript, when creating a variable we need to announce to the program our intent.
 This announcement of intent to create a variable is called a **variable declaration**.
 There are several ways to declare variables depending on the use and placement in the program.
 The declaration `var` is the most generic way to create a variable.
 If the variable is not going to be modified or updated it is best to use the declaration `const`.
 2. Variable name
-   - Variables can be called (almost) whatever we, as developers, choose as long as we follow a couple of principles.
+   Variables can be called (almost) whatever we, as developers, choose as long as we follow a couple of principles.
 Variable names in JavaScript should follow the naming convention of camelCase.
 The naming convention **camelCase** is a way to write multiple words without spaces and `itLooksLikeThis` where the first letter of the first word is lowercase and the first letter of each additional word is uppercase.
 Variable names should NOT start with a capital letter or have spaces.
 Variable names should always _communicate intent_.
-   - `const myCamelCasedVariableName`
+   `const myCamelCasedVariableName`
 3. Assignment operator
-   - Once we have declared and named a variable then JavaScript will recognize its existence.
+   Once we have declared and named a variable JavaScript will recognize its existence.
 At this point, the variable will have a value of `undefined`.
-To change that we can use a single equal sign `=` or **assignment operator** to give the variable a value.
+To change that we can use a single equal sign `=` called an **assignment operator** to give the variable a value.
-   - `const myCamelCasedVariableName =`
+   `const myCamelCasedVariableName =`
 4. Data
-   - The information that our variable holds can be anything as long as it is recognized by JavaScript, meaning it must be a JavaScript data type.
+   The information that our variable holds can be anything as long as it is recognized by JavaScript, meaning it must be a JavaScript data type.

 ```javascript
 // variable declaration